Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 - China: Wipro (Tianjin) Limited incorporated (May 2025); existing entities in Shanghai, Chengdu, Dalian [11][81].

-- UK: Additional service hubs for Phoenix Group deal; employees transitioning from Phoenix to Wipro; Wealthtime UK CoE for business processing established in Southwest [87][112].
+- UK: Additional service hubs for Phoenix Group deal; Wealthtime UK CoE in Southwest [78][102].

 - India: GIFT City BFSI hub (150-500 seats) [45]; 60,000 sq ft Innovation Lab in Bengaluru [31].